POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Related Work

 ZIPA \citep{zhu-etal-2025-zipa} scaled PR to 17,000+ hours of data and 88 languages using a Zipformer \cite{yao2023zipformer} encoder and noisy-student training on 4,000+ languages, achieving state-of-the-art results.
 To construct its training corpus, ZIPA employed a G2P system to convert large-scale ASR transcriptions into phoneme sequences, effectively repurposing ASR datasets for PR.
 Building on this idea, \POWSM leverages both the grapheme and the G2P-generated phoneme transcriptions, reformulating them into four task-specific forms: ASR, PR, G2P, and P2G.

 \textbf{G2P \& P2G} \POWSM is the first model capable of both audio-guided G2P and audio-guided P2G.
-G2P conversion, sometimes called phonemization in the text-to-speech literature, can be accomplished with pronunciation dictionaries \citep{rudnicky2003cmu}, rules \citep{mortensen2018epitran}, WFSTs \citep{black2001flite}, or seq2seq neural methods to choose between different pronunciations of a word in context \citep{zhu2022charsiu-g2p}.
+G2P conversion, sometimes called phonemization in the text-to-speech literature, can be accomplished with pronunciation dictionaries \citep{rudnicky2003cmu}, rules \citep{mortensen2018epitran}, WFSTs \citep{black2001flite}, seq2seq models \citep{zhu2022charsiu-g2p}, or LLMs \citep{qharabagh2025llm}.
 Text-based G2P, however, still cannot handle phonetic variation, enforcing a one-to-one mapping between orthography and transcription.
 In contrast, audio-guided G2P can learn to map the different acoustic realizations of a phoneme across varieties of a language to a phone representation \cite{route-etal-2019-multimodal}.
-In particular, \citet{mak2025speech} observed a performance improvement in using audio-guided G2P versus text-based G2P alone for Cantonese. \citet{gao2024g2pu} similarly showed that joint learning of G2P, phone recognition, and forced alignment outperform a G2P teacher model.
+In particular, \citet{mak2025speech} observed a performance improvement by using audio-guided G2P versus text-based G2P alone for Cantonese. \citet{gao2024g2pu} similarly showed that joint learning of G2P, phone recognition, and forced alignment outperform a G2P teacher model.
 Similarly, \citet{sun2024acquiring} jointly learned G2P and TTS.
-Compared to G2P, P2G conversion is less studied, with \citet{lauc2024polyipa} training a seq2seq model on 19 million language-grapheme-phoneme triplets.
+Compared to G2P, P2G conversion is less studied but can be performed with a seq2seq model \citep{lauc2024polyipa} or a finetuned LLM \citep{ma2025llm}.